Meet our new senior minister!

 First UCC is excited to welcome Rev. Cindy Maddox to challenge, inspire, and nourish us as we work to embody Jesus’ courageous love and justice in our community and the wider world.
 Cindy comes to First UCC from South Portland, Maine, where she served for the past eight years as senior minister of First Congregational Church, UCC, of South Portland.
 Prior to that, she served UCC churches in Danbury, Connecticut, and Asheville, North Carolina.

 If you ask Cindy where she is from, she will answer Ohio-Florida-Alabama-Indiana.
 As an adult she added Minnesota, North Carolina, Georgia, Connecticut, and Maine to the list.
 Growing up in an evangelical pastor’s home, she moved frequently, following her father’s call to minister to churches that were hurting.
 But when the theology of those churches caused what she then believed to be irreparable damage to her soul, she left the church altogether.
 Her spiritual journey ultimately led her to the United Church of Christ, where she not only found healing, but also discovered her own call to ministry.

 Cindy received her Master of Divinity degree from Candler School of Theology at Emory University, where she graduated with academic honors and earned the John Owen Smith Award for preaching.

 Whether serving as an associate, solo, or senior pastor, Cindy’s greatest strengths in ministry have been preaching, creative worship, administration, and justice work.

 Cindy’s family includes her wife Jackie, their 19-year-old daughter Amelia, and their 9-year-old son Joshua.
 They look forward to making a home in Northfield.

 A vote of the congregation on Sunday, July 11, 2021, called Cindy to First UCC.
-She will begin her ministry on September 28, 2021.
+She began her ministry on September 28, 2021.